cacophony-wj/licentia_black/ALTERNATES.md

 ### Licentia EXPANSION.7z

 This is basically _Licentia QUESTS_ packed out to the brim with thousands of more collectibles for _LOTD_.
-It is the most **UNSTABLE AND UNTESTED PROFILE.** Excpect problems if you play it.
+It is the most **UNSTABLE AND UNTESTED PROFILE.** Expect problems if you play it.

 All three methods of outfits are available (normal outfits, lootable sexy gear from boss chests, and everyone in skimpy outfits), but there is no **COMBAT** support.